lthms/soap.coffee-lthms/site/posts/AlgebraicDatatypes.md

   - `α -> α + empty`{.coq}
   - `α + empty -> α`{.coq}

-The first function is `inl`{.coq}, that is one of the constructor of `sum`{.coq}.
+The first function is `inl`{.coq}, that is one of the constructors of `sum`{.coq}.

-The second function is more tricky to write in Coq, because it comes down to writing a function of type is `empty -> α`{.coq}.
+The second function is trickier to write in Coq, because it comes down to writing a function of type is `empty -> α`{.coq}.

 ```coq